Link building image

 All you can do is keep trying.
 When you get that coveted backlink, it will be worth your time.

-Pitching platforms like HARO can be a great way to get backlinks for your site quickly, but you need to put the effort in.
+Pitching platforms like Qwoted and Help a B2B Writer can be a great way to get backlinks for your site quickly, but you need to put the effort in.

 It’s not just a case of sending a generic quote to multiple publishers and crossing your fingers.